-Amidst the certainty, most of the safety precautions that involve healthy living will be continued and escalated even after COVID-19, especially in low-and middle-income countries as government and health officials, take a moment to work towards improved health.
-Countries will evolve different approaches due to the profound implication of COVID-19.
-This can be realised through a review of Table 4, revised as Table 8 below:

-Awareness Phase Levels of Assessment 1.
-Awareness of COVID-19 Increased levels of awareness of COVID-19 and managing risk 2.
-Dealing with threats, fears and anxieties Probability of infection/ level of agreement 3.
-Seeking protection (including vaccination) from COVID-19.
-Improved health hygiene and devoutness (taking precautions, adherence safety provisions) 4.
-Taking precautionary measures to prevent infection and seeking treatment Adherence to intervention measures/ satisfaction 5.
-Commitment to management/ eradication of COVID-19 (epidemiology of the disease) Quality of adherence to health standards as a top priority
+Amidst the certainty, most of the safety precautions that involve healthy living will be continued and escalated even after COVID-19, especially in low-and middle-income countries as government and health officials, take a moment to work ough a review of Table 4, revised as Table 8 Awareness Phase Levels of Assessment Awareness of COVID-19 Increased levels of awareness of COVID-19 and managing risk Dealing with threats, fears and anxieties Probability of infection/ level of agreement Seeking protection (including vaccination) from COVID-19.
+Improved health hygiene and devoutness (taking precautions, adherence safety provisions) Taking precautionary measures to prevent infection and seeking treatment Adherence to intervention measures, satisfaction Awareness Phase Awareness of COVID-19 Dealing with threats, fears and anxieties Seeking protection (including vaccination) from COVID-19.
+Taking precautionary measures to prevent infection and seeking management/ eradication